 Another setback happened to Garner in the early 1990s.
 After about 40 years of constant singing, nodules formed on his vocal cords and he was silenced.
 It was even a bigger concern than the broken wrists because he didn’t know if anything could be done to correct the problem.
 He consulted several doctors and submitted to surgery, but surmised his singing career had ended.

 “I’ve enjoyed everything I’ve done and often think about how lucky I’ve been,” he said.

 It was nearly eight years ago that Garner was able to return to his favorite activity - strumming a guitar and singing country tunes.
 He’s got a new band these days, made up of Jack and Renae Jones and Elizabeth Tuning, all of Crawford, and David Neilson of Lance Creek, Wyo.
 They meet each Wednesday night to practice.

 Renae said she and her husband feel privileged to be working with Garner.
 She recalls that when she was a youth living in Lusk her family would come to Crawford frequently to hear him.
 She also noted that her husband’s grandfather, Guy Jones of Gordon, was among those on programs with Garner during country music’s heyday in western Nebraska in the 1950s.

 “Russ has a fantastic voice that is better than a lot of singers who we think of being in the big time,” Renae said.
 “It’s so rich and mellow.
 He’s also great to work with.”

 Every six weeks or so, Garner and his band perform at Wrecker’s Roadhouse in Chadron.
-They’ll be there night, .
+They’ll be there this Saturday night, March 7.
 Co-owner Temple Garman said Garner always attracts a good-sized crowd of people “who come out and dance up a storm.”

 “Russ is phenomenal,” Garman said.
 “I can’t say enough good about him.”